miohtama/opsec/source/team/index.rst

 Password manager
 ==============================================================

-**The team members use password manager?** Yes / No
+**Team members use a password manager?** Yes / No

 All team members use a password manager for their passwords.
-Randomized passwords using a password manager is to only cognitively sane way to manage a lot of sensitive and strong passwords.
-Without randomized passwords, one compromised password may lead to loss of other passwords due to password reuse or password pattern reuse.
+Randomization using a password manager is the only cognitively safe way to manage a lot of sensitive and strong passwords.
+Without randomized passwords, one compromised password may lead to the loss of other passwords due to password reuse or password pattern reuse.

-Whether one can trust third party cloud-based service to store password is a subject to discussion depending on the sensitivity of the project.
+Whether one can trust a third-party cloud-based service to store passwords is subject to discussion depending on the sensitivity of the project.